Policy Development and Review Policy

 • maintaining the policy library;

-• providing guidance to Responsible Officers during the policy development, review and approval phases;
+• providing guidance to responsible officers (or policy owners) during the policy development, review and approval phases;

 • undertaking quality assurance checks for consistency and compliance; and